 Babies who have needed extra help may have been offered a dummy during their stay in hospital.
 A dummy can be helpful in the early days to promote sucking particularly when babies are having tube feeds.
 It can also be used to comfort babies when they are undergoing procedures.

-Once your baby is at home it is helpful to reduce the amount of time your baby has a dummy, maybe offering the dummy just at sleep time. *Click here* to read more information about using a dummy when putting your baby down to sleep.
+Once your baby is at home it is helpful to reduce the amount of time your baby has a dummy, maybe offering the dummy just at sleep time.
+Read more about using a dummy when putting your baby down to sleep.

 General guidelines for using dummies

 Baby Massage is a great way for parents to bond with their new baby.
 Some of the benefits of baby massage are listed below or you can watch the short video.
-The Hamlet Centre offers free sessions about baby massage as part of their Nurture group and you can find out more about baby massage *here*.
+The Hamlet Centre offers free sessions about baby massage as part of their Nurture group.

 Baby massage can;